gemar-ieo/APM/test/README_TEST.md

 ![Optimized Bathymetry](https://gemar-ieo.github.io/APM/test/Images/03_BLOQUE1_RESULTADO.jpg)

 ## Step 3: Pockmarks Mapping
 Now, proceed with the Pockmarks Mapping tool, starting with the creation of the Bathymetric Position Index (BPI).
-The parameters used are radii of 20 and 100 for the continental slope zone of Murcia.
+The parameters used are radii of 20 and 100 for this area, you should adjust these parameters for your data.
 The settings are shown in the image below:

 ![BPI Parameters](https://gemar-ieo.github.io/APM/test/Images/04_BLOQUE2A_PANTALLA.jpg)